kenntran/Library-project/ReadMe.md

 		- The Library project does not have full functions of a Library.
 		- The Library project does not have serialization function - it has to be reinitialize every time executing.
 		- The Library project does not have deserialization function - it would not save the changing for next time executing.
-		- The Library project does not use many STL library as expected.
+		- The Library project does not use many STL libraries as expected.
 		- The Library project still need to be improved with C++ technique.
 		- The Library project uses mostly C programming techniques.